TritonDataCenter/smartos-docs/docs/allowing-user-crud-in-the-global-zone.md

 # Allowing user CRUD in the global zone

-Note: This does not seem to work properly anymore.

 ## Introduction

-This script manifest and method extend the lofs mounts that are included in Joyent's svc:/system/filesystem/smartdc SMF service (`/lib/svc/manifest/system/filesystem/joyent-fs.xml`) to include `/etc/passwd` and `/etc/group`, along with logic to keep the analogs in `/usbkey/` in sync with the active system variants in `/etc/`.
+This script manifest and method extend the lofs mounts that are included in SmartOS's svc:/system/filesystem/smartdc SMF service (`/lib/svc/manifest/system/filesystem/joyent-fs.xml`) to include `/etc/passwd` and `/etc/group`.
+Note that because these become lofs mounts, tools like `useradd` will not work.

 Place both files in `/opt/custom/smf`, and when you would like to add/modify/delete system users in the global zone, run `svcadm disable mount_usbkey_userfiles` and make your changes.
 When you are finished, run `svcadm enable mount_usbkey_userfiles` to bring the system back into 'normal' working mode.

+### User/Group Management tasks

+Because the necessary files are lofs mounted, tools like `useradd` will not work.
+Instead, modify the files in their source location (`/usbkey/passwd`, `/usbkey/group`, `/usbkey/shadow`) and then restart the `mount_usbkey_userfiles` service.

 ### Manifest